folaroma/image-processor/README.md

 The Model and Controller are now complete.

+The controller added uses a multi layer image model that allows the creation, editing, and exporting of multi layer images with all of the same functionality from the last version of the model.

 &nbsp;

 ## Design Changes

 Only design change made was the addition of a `remove` method to the original Model.

-This is to add support for removing images in a Multi-Layer Model.
+This is to add support for removing images in a Multi-Layer Model, so we could then remove layers for when a new multi layer image is added.

 &nbsp;